 We invite you to discover the different techniques still used today in the printing workshop –Imagerie d’Épinal.
-They are at the origin of the fame of this beautiful bicentenary house even if many have specific peculiarities.
+They are at the origin of the fame of this beautiful bicentenary house even if many have specific characteristics.

 - Traditional techniques of graphic arts are used to produce series using print techniques on wood, stone or metal materials.
 They allow their motif to be transcribed on paper, which can then be coloured with stencils in several colours.